 What really sells Ninjor's hilarity is that he sounds exactly like Dudley Do-Right.

 When the Earth is brought back in time, the Command Center is out of power.
 Alpha and Zordon are desperate to figure out what's wrong.
-Alpha soon discovers that the reason is that a cord came unplugged.
+Alpha soon discovers that the reason is that a cord came unplugged because Alpha had unplugged it to vacuum because the day they were sent back to was Spring cleaning day.
 Zordon's reaction is priceless, mainly for the grandiose way he reacts, similar to Optimus Prime's "stop lubricating the man" from Transformers.

 Zordon: "I don't believe this.
 All this time our power outage is due not to a sinister force, but to a common household appliance?"